Hyperphosphatemia: Causes

 Hypoparathyroidism: In this situation, there are low levels of parathyroid hormone (PTH).
 PTH normally inhibits reabsorption of phosphate by the kidney.
 Therefore, without enough PTH there is more reabsorption of the phosphate leading to a high phosphate level in the blood.

 Chronic kidney failure: When the kidneys are not working well, there will be increased phosphate retention.

 Drugs: hyperphosphatemia can also be caused by taking oral sodium phosphate solutions prescribed for bowel preparation for colonoscopy in children.

 Diagnosis

 The diagnosis of hyperphosphatemia is made through measuring the concentration of phosphate in the blood.
 A phosphate concentration greater than 1.46 mmol/L (4.5 mg/dL) is indicative of hyperphosphatemia, though further tests may be needed to identify the underlying cause of the elevated phosphate levels.
 It is considered significant when levels are greater than 1.6 mmol/L (5 mg/dL).

 Units

-Phosphates in blood exist in a chemical equilibrium of hydrogen phosphate (HPO_{4}^{2–}) and dihydrogen phosphate (H_{2}PO_{4}^{–}), which have different masses.
-Phosphate (PO_{4}^{3–}) and phosphoric acid (H_{3}PO_{4}) are not present in significant amounts.
+Phosphates in blood exist in a chemical equilibrium of hydrogen phosphate (HPO4(2-)) and dihydrogen phosphate (H2PO4-), which have different masses.
+Phosphate (PO4(3-)) and phosphoric acid (H3PO4) are not present in significant amounts.
 Thus millimoles per liter (mmol/L) are often used to denote the phosphate concententration.
 If milligrams per decililiter (mg/dL) is used, it often denotes the mass of phosphorus bound to phosphates, but not the mass of some individual phosphate.